McCormick concedes to Oz in Pennsylvania GOP Senate primary

+After a bitter campaign that blanketed the airwaves with millions of dollars in attack ads, McCormick issued a gracious concession Friday, vowing to help unite the party behind Oz.

-"It's now clear to me with the recount now largely complete that we have a nominee," McCormick said at a campaign party at a Pittsburgh hotel.
-"Tonight is really about all us coming together."
+"It's now clear to me with the recount largely complete that we have a nominee," McCormick said at a campaign party at a Pittsburgh hotel.
+"And today I called Mehmet Oz to congratulate him on his victory."

+McCormick's concession cements a general election campaign between Oz, who was endorsed by former President Donald Trump, and Democrat John Fetterman in what is expected to be one of the nation's premier Senate contests.

+Already, the national parties are sponsoring attack ads on TV in a presidential battleground state that is still roiled by Trump's baseless claims of a stolen election in 2020.

 Before the recount, Oz led McCormick by 972 votes out of 1.34 million votes counted in the May 17 primary.
 The Associated Press has not declared a winner in the race because an automatic recount is underway and the margin between the two candidates is just 0.07 percentage points.